th2-net/th2-docs/content/common/infrastructure/th2-infra-schema.md

     href: "https://github.com/th2-net/th2-infra"
 ---

-th2 allows you to create your own microservices architecture based on Kubernetes without need of learning Kubernetes deeply.
-All you need is install th2 and define components of your own system with YAML manifests in the `th2-infra-schema` repository.
+th2 allows you to create your own Kubernetes-based microservices architecture without a prerequisite of profound knowledge of Kubernetes itself.
+All you need is install th2 and define components of your own system with YAML manifests in the **infra-schema** repository.

 <!--more-->

-`th2-infra-schema` is one of the main components of th2.
+**infra-schema** is one of the main components of th2.
 It is a repository, which defines your testing system architecture, boxes and connections inside it.

 Repository structure:
 - 📁 boxes